eformsignen/eformsignen.github.io/help/chapter2.rst

 Manage Groups and Members
 ----------------------------

 You can invite, delete, and edit members and create, add, and delete groups in the **Manage company** menu.
-Manage groups Manage members

 .. figure:: resources/en-side-menu-manage-group-members.png
    :alt: Manage Company > Manage Groups/Members